Tuxedo, New York

 At age 48, I noticed a slight tremor in my left hand.
 I assumed it was normal since, concurrently, my mother of 84 was experiencing the exact same symptom and wrote it off as a sign of aging.
 We both shook it off until six months later when we went to see a movement disorder specialist who diagnosed both of us right on the spot.

 Although I felt like I was falling apart, my two children gave me the strength to keep going and, unknowingly, inspired me to live well with Parkinson’s.
 I was confronted with the idea that I could fall apart but that I had a big opportunity to set a powerful example for them.
 I made a conscious decision to provide a positive outlook, persevere, and make lemonade out of lemons.
 I strive to be an example to my family and others that when life throws a curve ball (which it often does), you dig your heels in, find your strength, and never, ever lose hope.
+In doing so, I found and followed my new life passion in yoga, earning my yoga teacher certification.

 To me, living well with Parkinson’s means embracing each day with gratitude and a robust “can-do” attitude.
 It means choosing optimism and letting the people I love know that I love them.
 It means making every day count.
 I was inspired to become an Ambassador to share with others the things I have learned along this sometimes-bumpy road.
 On a perfect Sunday, you’ll find me on my back patio, enjoying the sunshine and a simple lunch with family, on a walk or hike with them, or simply sharing the day with one another.
 Those ordinary family days are my favorite kind.